Helping Learners to Enter and Stay in the Learning Zone

-Ever felt stuck doing the same tasks on repeat, or paralysed by a challenge that felt too big?
+Ever felt stuck doing the same tasks on repeat, or frozen by a challenge that felt too big?
 That’s the tug-of-war between comfort, growth, and panic.
-The learning zone sits right in the middle and is the sweet spot where progress happens.
+The learning zone sits right in the middle - the sweet spot where progress happens.

-In this article, we’ll explore what the learning zone is, why it matters, how to create it, and how to tell when participants are thriving there.
+In this article, we’ll unpack what the learning zone is, why it matters, how to create it, and how to know when participants are thriving there.

 What is the Learning Zone?